Responses to the West African Ebola virus epidemic: China

 In August, China sent their second donation of supplies to Guinea, Sierra Leone, and Liberia.
-The supplies, worth 30 million yuan (4.9 million US dollars), include medical protective clothes, disinfectants, thermo-detectors, and medicines.
+The supplies, worth 30 million yuan (4.9 million US dollars), included medical protective clothes, disinfectants, thermo-detectors, and medicines.
 China has also sent three expert teams composed of epidemiologists and specialists in disinfection and protection.

 Some Chinese companies in West Africa have also joined the relief efforts.
 China Kingho Group, a leading exploration and mining company in Sierra Leone, donated 400 million leones (about $90,000) to the government and people of Sierra Leone on 15 August.

-On 16 August, Chinese President Xi Jinping and UN Secretary-General Ban Ki-moon discussed several issues, including Ebola, in their fourth meeting this year.
-Xi said China will continue to make joint efforts with the international community to prevent and control the Ebola virus outbreak that has hit West Africa.
-China's medical teams in the countries are working with local staff, according to Xi.
-Xi also spoke highly of the measures taken by the United Nations and WHO and its professional institutions, and called for more assistance and input for medical and health services in African countries.
 On 25 September, a second mobile lab landed at Lungi Airport in Sierra Leone.
-The lab will assist the 29 CDC workers experts from China already in the region to help fight the disease.
+The lab would assist the 29 CDC workers experts from China already in the region to help fight the disease.

 On 24 October, China announced a fourth round of emergency funding bringing its commitments now to a total of 500 million yuan - to be used to set up a treatment center in Liberia, and to increase the number of Chinese medical staff working in West Africa to fight the epidemic.
 China has also contributed to the World Food Program activities in the area.

-On 31 October, China announced that a medical squad of the People's Liberation Army, which has experience from a 2002 outbreak of SARS, will build a 100-bed treatment center in Liberia.
-The center will be open for operation in a month's time, and 480 PLA medical staff will be deployed to treat Ebola patients.
+On 31 October, China announced that a medical squad of the People's Liberation Army (PLA), which has experience from a 2002 outbreak of SARS, would build a 100-bed treatment center in Liberia.

+From 2014 to 2015, the PLA deployed 524 medical staff on a rotational basis to combat the outbreak in Liberia, Sierra Leone, Guinea, and Guinea-Bissau.